Lasso and probabilistic inequalities for multivariate point processes: Simulations for the multivariate Hawkes process

 \subsection{Conclusions}

-With respect to the problem of tuning our methodology based on Bernstein type inequalities, our simulation study is coherent with theoretical aspects since we achieve our best results by taking $\gamma=1$, which constitutes the limit case of assumptions of Theorem~\ref{th:oraclewithd}.
-For practical aspects, we recommend the choice $\gamma=1$ even if $\gamma=2$ is acceptable.
-More important, this choice is robust with respect to the duration of records, which is not the case for adaptive Lasso.
-Implemented with $\gamma=1$, our method outperforms adaptive Lasso for supports recovery since it is able to recover the dependency groups, the non-zero spontaneous rates, the non-zero functions and even the non-zero coefficients as soon as $T$ is large enough.
-Most of the time, the two step procedure {\bf BO} seems to achieves the best results for parameter estimations.
+With respect to the problem of tuning our methodology based on Bernstein type inequalities, our simulation study is coherent with theoretical aspects since we achieve our best results by taking $\gamma =1$, which constitutes the limit case of assumptions of Theorem~\ref {th:oraclewithd}.
+For practical aspects, we recommend the choice $\gamma =1$ even if $\gamma=2$ is acceptable.
+More importantly, this choice is robust with respect to the duration of recordings, which is not the case for adaptive Lasso.
+Implemented with $\gamma=1$, our method outperforms adaptive Lasso and it is able to recover the dependency groups, the nonzero spontaneous rates, the nonzero functions and even the nonzero coefficients as soon as $T$ is large enough.
+Most of the time, the two step procedure \textbf{BO} seems to achieve the best results for parameter estimation.

 It is important to note that the question of tuning adaptive Lasso remains open.
 Some values of $\gamma$ allow us to obtain very good results but they are not robust with respect to $T$, which may constitute a serious problem for practitioners.
 In the standard regression setting, this problem may be overcome by using cross-validation on independent data, which somehow estimates random fluctuations.
-But in this multivariate Hawkes set-up, independence assumptions on data cannot be made and this explains the problems for tuning adaptive Lasso.
-Our method based on Bernstein type concentration inequalities take into account those fluctuations.
+But in this multivariate Hawkes setup, independence assumptions on data cannot be made and this explains the problems for tuning adaptive Lasso.
+Our method based on Bernstein type concentration inequalities takes into account those fluctuations.
 It also takes into account the nature of the coefficients and the variability of their estimates which differ for spontaneous rates on the one hand and coefficients of interaction functions on the other hand.
 The shape of weights of adaptive Lasso does not incorporate this difference, which explains the contradictions for tuning the method when $T=2$.
-For instance, in some cases, adaptive Lasso tends to estimate some spontaneous rate by zero in order to achieve better performances on the interaction functions.
+For instance, in some cases, adaptive Lasso tends to estimate some spontaneous rates to zero in order to achieve better performance on the interaction functions.